filippobarcellos/todayILearned/README.md

 # Today I Learned

-Never trust your memory.
+Never trust your memory & learn in public.

-Contains short code and/or concepts that I have came across on my daily learning.
+This repo contains short code and/or concepts that I have came across on my daily learning.

 ### Categories